zikzakjack/MyRefcards/MyRefcards_Linux.md

 Note :

-1. A hard link cannot reference a file outside its own file system.
+1. A hard link cannot reference a file outside its own file system. i.e., hard links cannot span physical devices

 2. A hard link may not reference a directory.